readmeio/oas/packages/oas/README.md

 ### Additional Utilities

-Beyond the `Oas`, `Operation`, `Callback` and `Webhook` interfaces the `oas` library also offers additional tooling for analyzing and interacting with OpenAPI definitions.
+Beyond the `Oas`, `Operation`, `Callback` and `Webhook` interfaces, the `oas` library also offers additional tooling for analyzing and troubleshooting OpenAPI definitions.

 #### Analyzer